liweinan/liweinan.github.io/_posts/2017-03-06-using-google-scholar-for-citation.md

 ![2017-03-06-bibdesk.png]({{ site.url }}/assets/2017-03-06-bibdesk.png)

-By maintaining the local `.bib` file properly, I can use these citations for future usage.
+By maintaining the local `.bib` file properly, I can use these citations for future usages.

 As you can see in this article, with the help of _Google Scholar_ and _BibDesk_, I didn't use any commercial softwares to fetch and manage these citations.